open-component-model/ocm/docs/reference/ocm_ocm-accessmethods.md

       may decide to provide an external access information (independent of the OCM model).

-      For example, an OCI artefact stored as local blob can be additionally stored as regular OCI artefact in an OCI registry.
+      For example, an OCI artifact stored as local blob can be additionally stored as regular OCI artifact in an OCI registry.

       This additional external access information can be added using a second external access method specification.